 The easiest way to check if your car is taxed is to visit the government website.

-Enter your car registration, and it'll tell you whether the car has valid tax.
+Enter your car registration, and it tells you whether the car has valid tax.

 It also tells you when your tax expires, which is handy.

 If your car isn't taxed, you could get hit with an £80 fine.
 If you don't pay the fine, your car could be clamped or crushed.
 Find out how to tax your car.

 How do I check if my car has a valid MOT?

 To check your car's MOT status, you can use our free MOT check tool.

 You put in your car's reg number and it tells you whether it has a valid MOT.
 You should also see when your MOT expires.

 If you're caught driving without a valid MOT certificate, you could get a fine of up to £1,000.

 Does the law require me to service my car every year?

 Not at all.

 Giving your car an annual service could help keep your motor running smoothly and avoid expensive repairs further down the line.